ABDULRAHMAN0254/OS-Assignment3-ABDULRAHMAN-ALDAWSARI/ASSIGNMENT_DOCUMENTATION.md

 ### Question 1: Race Conditions
 **Q**: Identify and explain TWO race conditions in the original code.
 For each:
-- What shared resource is affected?
+Q1- What shared resource is affected?

-- Why is concurrent access a problem?
+Q2- Why is concurrent access a problem?

-- What incorrect behavior could occur?
+Q3- What incorrect behavior could occur?

 **Your Answer**:

-[Your answer here - 4-6 sentences with code examples]
+[The first race condition is in contextSwitchCount++, which is a shared variable.
+Concurrent access is a problem because multiple threads may update it at the same time and lose updates.
+This can cause incorrect context switch count.

+The second race condition is in executionLog.add().
+The shared resource is the ArrayList.
+Concurrent access is a problem because ArrayList is not thread-safe, so data can be corrupted or lost.]

 ---